 Once accepted (or provisionally accepted), to apply for institutional aid, you will need to complete the TMU Financial Aid Application on on the Student Financial Aid Portal ("NetPartner").
 If you have not logged in to the portal before, you will select first time user and set up your account with your student ID number.
 Once the account is set up, you will need to complete the online financial aid application and submit it.
 The information will be transmitted to the Financial Aid office electronically.
-If you cannot access the hyperlink above, copy and paste the following url address into your web browser: https://myweb.truett.edu/NetPartner/NetPartnerStudent/Logon.aspx?ReturnUrl=%2fNetPartner%2fNetPartnerStudent?auth=9 b7e4355-0def-4365-8d48-fcb7284b595e
+If you cannot access the hyperlink above, copy and paste the following url address into your web browser: <a href="https://myweb.truett.edu/NetPartner/NetPartnerStudent/Logon.aspx?ReturnUrl=%2fNetPartner%2